 2. Tuition, fees, living costs, and financial aid

 3. Conditional scholarships

-Students who began their studies at South Texas before the fall 2011 semester were subject to a mandatory grading curve in first-year required courses that no longer applies to entering students.
+Students who began their studies at Houston College of Law before the fall 2011 semester were subject to a mandatory grading curve in first-year required courses that no longer applies to entering students.
 Students who began their studies in the fall 2011 and subsequent semesters are subject to a revised mandatory grading curve in first-year required courses.
 Based on recent class rankings under the revised grading curve, a first-year student with a cumulative GPA of 3.0 has ranked in the top 50% of the class.

 The following table summarizes the number of conditional scholarships awarded to students in recent entering classes and the number of students whose conditional scholarships have been reduced or eliminated.
 Students who voluntarily withdrew during their first year of law school without receiving grades are not included in these figures.

-South Texas also awards scholarships to continuing students.
+Houston College of Law also awards scholarships to continuing students.
 One such scholarship, the Academic Merit Scholarship, is awarded based on the student's law school cumulative GPA and level of financial need.
-During 2012-2013, South Texas awarded more than $450,000 to continuing students in Academic Merit Scholarships.
+During 2012-2013, Houston College of Law awarded more than $450,000 to continuing students in Academic Merit Scholarships.
 A student with a conditional scholarship receives the higher of their conditional scholarship or the Academic Merit scholarship for which they are eligible.
-In addition, South Texas awards specific scholarships to students based on criteria such as academic merit, status as a veteran, or participation in student organizations and activities.
-During 2012-2013, South Texas students received more than $600,000 in the form of these specific scholarships.
+In addition, Houston College of Law awards specific scholarships to students based on criteria such as academic merit, status as a veteran, or participation in student organizations and activities.
+During 2012-2013, Houston College of Law students received more than $600,000 in the form of these specific scholarships.

 4. Enrollment data, including academic, transfer, and attrition

 5. Number of full-time and part-time faculty, professional librarians, and administrators;

 6. Curricular offerings, academic calendar, and academic requirements;